Focusing on your audience - 'Sea Change'

 By Dr Elizabeth Dearnley, visiting research fellow at the School of Advanced Study, University of London.

-In this case study Elizabeth explains how she connected with her intended audience over folktales and music.
-Read on to find out the important role her venue played in attracting attendees and how she managed the tricky situation of knowing how many people will actually show up at a free event!
+Elizabeth discusses how she reached her intended audience and managed the tricky situation of knowing how many people will show up for a free event!

 Can you tell us a little bit about your event?